Mathilda Gelhaar: Early life

+Education

-She was enrolled as a student in Dramatens elevskola with her sister in 1828, where Mathilda was trained as a singer and Charlotta as an actor.
+She was enrolled as a student at the Royal Dramatic Training Academy with her sister in 1828, where Mathilda was trained as a singer and Charlotta as an actor.
 She made her debut at the Royal Swedish Opera in 1829, and was engaged at the royal opera in 1834-58.

+Career

 Mathilda Gelhaar was referred to as one of the most noted singers of the Swedish Opera, particularly in the 1840s and 1850s.
 She was described as a skillful coloratura soprano.
 One of her most famed performances was a duet with Jenny Lind.
 She retired in 1858.

 Mathilda Gelhaar was made Hovsångare in 1837.